History of North Carolina State University: Expansion: 1945-present

-The strutting wolf ("Tuffy") logo, designed by a student in the early 1970s and modernized in 2006, is widely recognized as a symbol of NC State.

 After the end of World War II, State College experienced rapid growth due to the G.I.
 Bill.
 By 1947 enrollment was over 5,000 and the college expanded to accommodate the new students.
 The 1950s saw many building projects and national recognition of its academic programs.
 The period also saw the first admission of African Americans.

 In 1962, administrators tried to elevate State College to university status as to North Carolina State University, but Governor Terry Sanford and other UNC system officials proposed the University of North Carolina at Raleigh for consistency.
 Faculty, students and alumni immediately launched a bitter opposition campaign, arguing that the name would cause the university to lose its identity and to appear to be a branch of the University of North Carolina at Chapel Hill.
 The name was never adopted.
 Instead the General Assembly changed the name to North Carolina State of the University of North Carolina at Raleigh in 1963.
 Not satisfied, protest and letter writing campaigns continued until 1965 when the university received its present name, North Carolina State University at Raleigh.
 However, longstanding convention ignores the "at Raleigh" part of the name, and in practice the school's name is North Carolina State University.
 The "at Raleigh" portion has long been omitted even on official university documents such as diplomas.
 The shorter names "North Carolina State University" and "NC State University" are accepted on first reference in news stories.
 School officials actually discourage using the full official name except when absolutely necessary, as "at Raleigh" implies that there is another branch of the university elsewhere in the state.
 However, it is still in the official name.